Fred Claus: Plot

-In the Middle Ages, a young boy named Fred Claus eventually gets a younger brother named Nick.
-Fred grows up in the shadow of Nick, due to Nick's selfless and kind attitude constantly winning the approval of his family over Fred, causing a strained relationship that is permanently damaged when Nick cuts down a tree, inadvertently destroying the bird house in which Fred's bird named Chirp Chirp lived.
+In the Middle Ages, the young boy Fred Claus eventually gets a younger brother named Nick.
+He grows up in the shadow of the younger, due to Nick's selfless and kind attitude which constantly wins the approval of their family over Fred.
+Their strained relationship is permanently damaged when Nick cuts down a tree, inadvertently destroying the bird house in which Fred's bird Chirp Chirp lived.
 Due to Nick's generous and helpful personality, he is deemed a Saint, and the family is gifted with immortality.

-In the present, Saint Nick has become the modern-day Santa Claus, delivering gifts to the children of the world, while Fred has become a repossession agent in Chicago; he lives alone and is friends with orphan Samuel "Slam" Gibbons.
-After his girlfriend Wanda breaks up with him, Fred is arrested for impersonating a Salvation Army employee in an attempt to raise seed money for an illegal casino plan, and he is fired from work.
-Fred asks Nick for bail and seed money.
-Nick only agrees on the condition that Fred comes to the North Pole to work for the money; Slam asks Fred to pretend to be his father but ends up being taken away and sent to an orphanage.
+In the present, Saint Nick has become the modern-day Santa Claus, delivering gifts to the children of the world, while Fred has become a Chicago repossession agent.
+He lives alone and is friends with orphan Samuel "Slam" Gibbons.
+In an attempt to raise seed money to open an illegal casino plan, Fred is arrested for collecting donations, similar to a Salvation Army employee, but has no permit.
+His girlfriend Wanda then breaks up with him, as he unintentionally stood her up for her birthday dinner, and he is fired from his job.

+Fred asks Nick for bail and the seed money.
+He only agrees on the condition that he comes to the North Pole to work for the money.
+Just before leaving, Slam asks Fred to pretend to be his father but ends up being taken away and sent to an orphanage.

 Head Elf Willie escorts Fred to the North Pole.
-Nick gives Fred the task of assigning children as naughty or nice based on their behavior.
+Nick gives him the task of assigning children as naughty or nice based on their behavior.
 Efficiency expert Clyde Northcutt, from an agency which monitors the activities of supernatural entities, arrives to analyze the North Pole's dwindling performance on a three-strike assessment.

-Fred picks a fight with the workshop's DJ Donnie after he plays "Here Comes Santa Claus" repeatedly, causing a disruption that leads to Northcutt assigning the North Pole their first strike.
+Fred picks a fight with the workshop's DJ Donnie after he plays "Here Comes Santa Claus" non-stop.
+The disruption causes a disruption that leads to Northcutt assigning the North Pole their first strike.
 Nick sandbags Fred into having dinner that evening with their parents.

 Later that night, Northcutt shreds the children's letters.
-Fred is falsely blamed for "losing" the letters, and the lack of backup copies leads to a second strike.
+Fred is falsely blamed for "losing" them, and the lack of backup copies leads to a second strike.
 Not believing Fred's denials, Nick has security abduct Fred, and brings him to an intervention, attended by their parents, Nick's wife Annette, Wanda, and a psychologist.
 Angered by Fred's self-centeredness and his obnoxious attitude, Wanda leaves.

-Fred grows upset by her departure from the intervention and insults Nick and lambasts his parents for having favoritism.
+Fred grows upset by Wanda's departure from the intervention, so insults Nick and lambasts his parents for their favoritism.
 Following the intervention, Northcutt messes with Fred’s head, causing further resentment of Nick.
-Later, Fred sees Slam at the top of the Naughty List; Fred sees that Slam’s bad behavior is due to being bullied at the orphanage.
+Later, Fred sees Slam at the top of the Naughty List, then sees that Slam’s bad behavior is due to being bullied at the orphanage.
 He assigns every naughty child as nice.